Dental Assisting Program Celebrates Training Milestone

 RALEIGH, N.C.
 (June 17, 2022) – Wake Tech marked a milestone for its Dental Assisting program today with a special open house and celebration at the state-of-the-art dental assisting clinic on the Perry Health Sciences Campus.

-The program has been training highly qualified dental assistants for more than 30 years, and today, members of the dental community, past and present college leadership and other invited guests toured the renovated space, which has eight treatment rooms, a designated sterilization area, a panoramic room, a reception room area, faculty offices and a student locker room.
+The program has been training highly qualified dental assistants for more than 30 years, and today, members of the dental community, past and present college leadership and other invited guests toured the renovated space, which has eight treatment rooms, a designated sterilization area, a panoramic room, a reception area, faculty offices and a student locker room.

 Department head Trudy Clark said she was thrilled to show off the space.